 telescope.
 This creates a blockage or obstruction.
 It stops food that is being digested

 Intussusception is the most common cause of intestinal blockage in children between

 ages 3 months and 3 years.
-It is rare in newborn babies.
-But it can also occur in
+It's rare in newborn babies.
+But it can also occur in older

 Experts don’t know what causes intussusception.
 It may occur more often in children